Jonty Usborne

-Jonathan "Jonty" Usborne (born 17 July 1990) is a producer and broadcast engineer at BBC News, and writer for The Independent, noted for having won awards such as the Student Radio Award for Best Technical Achievement and the Radio Academy Award for Best Technical Innovation.
-He is the first university student to have won in a technical category at the Radio Academy Awards.
-As of 2016, he is a software engineer for the BBC and the chair of the Student Radio Association.
-He also sits on the trustee board of the Radio Academy.
+Jonathan "Jonty" Usborne (born 17 July 1990) is a product manager at YouTube, a former producer and broadcast engineer at BBC News, and a former writer for The Independent.
+He is noted for having won awards such as the Student Radio Award for Best Technical Achievement and the Radio Academy Award for Best Technical Innovation, making him the first university student to win in a technical category at the Radio Academy Awards.
+Usborne sat on the trustee board of the Radio Academy from 2015 to 2019, and, as of 2023, he is head of product design at YouTube.